China, U.S. say committed to managing differences

 He said he hoped U.S. authorities could do their part to keep the U.S. economy growing at a steady clip, and that Washington should be mindful of the spillover effects of its ultra-loose monetary policy.

-"The normalisation of U.S. monetary policy has drawn wide attention," Lou said.
+"The normalization of U.S. monetary policy has drawn wide attention," Lou said.
 "We hope the U.S. side can act prudently."

 Xi said both countries should strengthen cooperation in fighting terror and speed up talks on a bilateral investment treaty to reach an agreement at an early date.